-Today’s post is a guest entry from Terry Whalen, Managing Director at CPC Search, a San Francisco PPC agency.
+Today’s post is by Terry Whalen, Managing Director at Sum Digital, a San Francisco digital marketing agency.
 Terry has managed millions in PPC spend for consumer and B2B advertisers since 2006.
-Additionally, Terry has an MBA from UC Berkeley’s Haas School of Business.

 Disclosure: Terry may be an admitted Optimizely fan-boy, but he has no affiliation and zero financial interest in touting the tool.
 He just thinks it’s the bee’s knees.